-Baking with Earl Grey
+What Flavors Pair Well with Earl Grey Tea?

 The main inspiration behind these cupcakes came from a desire to start baking with Earl Grey.
 The first recipe that really inspired me to do this was these amazing Brown Butter Earl Grey Chocolate Chip Cookie Bars from my friend Joanne at Olive & Mango.
 I love how Earl Grey can compliment so many different flavors from bold chocolates to tart lemons.
 I knew I just had to make earl grey the star of my next cupcake recipe…with the help of some vanilla of course!

 Earl Grey is traditionally made with bergamot which gives it a citrus taste.
 I had a lot of flavor ideas, but ultimately polled all of you following on Instagram and the overwhelming opinion was to go with blueberry!
 So you know that’s just what I did.

 How to Make the Perfect Vegan Frosting